 No. Though it is important to be comfortable talking about faith and leading bible studies with the belief in God, you do not have to be Lutheran.
 We typically have staff of different faith backgrounds and welcome all to our team.
 If you want to learn more about the ELCA beliefs, check out the ELCA mission and ELCA teachings.

 Yes, we will be happy to talk with you about the needs of your major and how we can help accommodate course requirements.
-If interested, please inquire with Casey at associate@lutherheights.org and/or Maddie at program@lutherheights.org.
+If interested, please inquire at info@lutherheights.org.

 Any questions about the process or employment, please contact Maddie at director@lutherheights.org.